 In the context of user onboarding, friction is the obstacle that causes users to say adiós to your product before experiencing its value.

 Friction can stem from anything: UX choices, payment screens, or any other hoops a user must jump through before they can really dig into your product.
-While some friction is a good thing—like in-product flows that guide users and increase adoption—too much harms free-to-paid conversion rates.
+While some friction is a good thing—like product tours that guide users and increase adoption—too much harms free-to-paid conversion rates.